chichaykin/Recipes/README.md

 # Recipes

-Food application which uses The API is documented here: http://food2fork.com/about/.
+Food application that uses http://food2fork.com/about/.

-It was written mainly in Kotlin and uses Retrofit and RxJava to access web api and Glide to achyncronous image loading, caching and resizing.
+It was written mainly in Kotlin and uses Retrofit and RxJava to access web api and Glide to asynchronous image loading, caching and resizing.

 In the app I use MVP pattern.
 See apk ![here](/artifacts/app-debug.apk).